ETS2 GuideRoute notesETS2 Guide

 DLC

 ETS2 has grown from a compact base map into one of the largest road networks in any driving game.
 For new and returning players, the hard part is no longer finding content.
-It is understanding which regions are already available, which ones are still in development, and how to buy map DLC without duplicating value.
+It is understanding which Euro Truck Simulator 2 map DLC is already available, which regions are still in development, and how to buy ETS2 map DLC without duplicating value.

 Released Map Expansions